This guidance is for people who wish to appeal a registration decision made by Social Work England.

 Appeal hearings are generally held in public (subject to some exceptions – more information in the ‘Attending your hearing’ section).

-Social Work England’s lawyers will also present their case directly to the panel at a hearing and can ask witnesses to give evidence.
+Our advocate will also present their case directly to the panel at a hearing and can ask witnesses to give evidence.

 You can read more about what happens at appeal hearings later in this guidance.

 The scheduling of a hearing sometimes takes longer because we need to include the adjudicators, witnesses and our advocate.

 This means that you’re not able to attend the meeting.
 It will also be conducted without our advocate being present.

 All evidence and information is submitted to the panel by email.